Back to ¡°Memory Booster of Regional Anatomy¡±

 Joints are classified into fibrous joints (Figs. 4-14,29), cartilaginous joints, and synovial joints (Fig. 2-59).
 The cartilaginous joints are more mobile than the fibrous joints, but less mobile than the synovial joints.
 The cartilaginous joints are further categorized into synchondrosis (with one hyaline cartilage) and symphysis (with two hyaline cartilages and one fibrous cartilage).

-Two hyaline cartilages and one fibrous cartilage (intervertebral disc) exist between vertebral bodies (Fig. 1-5).
-The intervertebral disc with the two hyaline cartilages is the representative of symphysis.
+Two hyaline cartilages and one fibrous cartilage (intervertebral disc) exist between vertebral bodies (Figs. 1-5,7).
+Another example of the symphysis is the pubic symphysis (Figs. 7-25,37).

 Fig. 1-7.
 Intervertebral disc.